userquin/vite-ssg/README.md

 <link rel="alternate" hreflang="es" href="http://localhost:3000/es/route">
 ```

-You can also customize each head page, using `headConfigurer` callback on `createI18n` options,
+You can also customize each head page, using `headConfigurer` callback on `i18nOptions` option,
 see [Customizing head for each page](#customizing-head-for-each-page) below.

 **Note about SSG**:

 Since the `i18n` composer will not be available outside the page component, you will need to provide `ssgHeadConfigurer`
-callback on `createI18n` options if you have to include localized entries from your `page messages resources`.
+callback on `i18nOptions` option if you have to include localized entries from your `page messages resources`.

 ### Advanced configuration

-By default `vite-ssg` will do a lot for you, but you can customize your own behavior via callbacks using `createI18n`.
+By default `vite-ssg/i18n` will do a lot for you, but you can customize your own behavior via callbacks using `i18nOptions` option.

 #### Registering I18n global messages